 The Many Lives of A Voiceover Artist

 Like most successful companies Sideshow is a “family”, one filled with artists that all work in tandem to create works of art with some of the most well-known characters in pop culture.
-It mirrors the “family” that make up the Voiceover Artist’s who give their blood, sweat and tears to the voices of these characters, many of whom we grew up listening to and identifying with.
-As most of you know Steve Blum is a legendary name within the world of animation and video games, and his visits to Sideshow are nothing less than hilarious reminders that art imitates life/imitates art.
+It mirrors the “family” that make up the Voiceover Artist’s who give their blood, sweat and tears to the voices of these characters.
+Many of whom we grew up listening to and identifying with.
+As most of you know Steve Blum is a legendary name within the world of animation and video games.
+His visits to Sideshow are nothing less than hilarious reminders that art imitates life/imitates art.
 It often feels like a family re-union of sorts and laughter is the most common thing happening.

-Our Blumvox team recently took a tour of the Sideshow production facility and we were blown away, not just with the talented and amazingly friendly people we encountered as we went floor to floor and room to room, but with the dedication and commitment the creators, visionaries and artists have to honoring the legacy of the stories their work represents.
-From the initial digital artists who provide the style, movement and scale, to the molding and sculpting department, to the painters, to the fabric designers and costume-makers, to the photographers that stage and shoot the final product, it was incredible to see just what goes into each piece and how much of themselves they pour into this.
+Our Blumvox team recently took a tour of the Sideshow production facility and we were blown away!
+Not just with the talented and amazingly friendly people we encountered as we went floor to floor and room to room.
+We also found dedication and commitment from the creators, visionaries and artists – to honoring the legacy of the stories their work represents.
+From the initial digital artists who provide the style, movement and scale, to the molding and sculpting department.
+To the painters, to the fabric designers and costume-makers, to the photographers that stage and shoot the final product.
+It was incredible to see just what goes into each piece and how much of themselves they pour into this.
 These are truly labors of love.

 As you’ll see here the interview is a lot of fun, there’s lots to appreciate about how hard a voiceover artist has to work to bring the character off the page, with Steve’s own stories about some of the hardest characters he’s had to voice retold here.
 One of the most common questions budding voice actors ask is “How do you take care of your Voice”, and while Steve teaches this in-depth in his classes, you can find more info on Caring for your Voice (and yourself!) in this article: https://www.blumvoxstudios.com/holistic-care-of-your-instrument-2/